MatHelio314/stepper_motor_ws/README.md

-Look for this Hex coding switch for node-ID and baud rate underneath Rotary switch The PD4-C is equipped with a hex coding switch — similar to that shown in the following figure.
+Look for the Hex coding switch for node-ID and baud rate underneath The PD4-C is equipped with a hex coding switch.
 This can be used to set the source for the node-ID and the baud rate.

 # Change the parameters of the motors

-You can directly set parameters on the bus.yml file
+You can directly set parameters on the bus.yml file (See README_BUS_FILE.md for more details)

 What i recommend doing if clarifications are needed is to get the nanotec USB to CAN adapter ZK-USB-CAN-1 and use it with the Plug & Drive Studio software available on their website (windows only):